sdaps/sdaps-class/sphinx/sdapsclassic.rst

       \choiceline[var=bob]{Question "bob"}
     \end{choicegroup}

-.. warning:: Not all options are supported by the SDAPS main program.
-In particular setting linewidth to anything other than 1bp will confuse SDAPS.

 .. warning:: The API will likely keep working, however this is rather inconvenient and helper macros not requireing ExplSyntaxOn/Off should be added.